 765 Massachusetts Ave.

 This tranquil café is committed to serving tasty vegan and vegetarian fare.
 From rice bowls to wraps to salads, Life Alive’s dishes are tasty enough to appeal to omnivores.
 Try the Fool, a hot dish comprising udon noodles, shiitake mushrooms, sweet onions, carrots, tofu, and kale marinated in a house-made sesame ginger sauce and topped with sesame seeds.
 Sample one of the many filling smoothie options, like the Harvest Alive, made with kale, avocado, lemon juice, banana, chia, date, and almond milk.

 286 Franklin St.

-Andala (“nightingale” in Arabic) is a cozy place to spend an afternoon curled up with a book or chatting with friends.
+Andala (“nightingale” in Arabic) is a cozy place to curl up with a book or chat with friends.
 The staff is friendly, and the gleaming hardwood floors, marble-top tables, and Persian rugs offer an old-world elegance.
-The coffeehouse offers all sorts of teas, Arabic coffees, and a limited—but delicious—breakfast and lunch menu.
+The coffeehouse has all sorts of teas, Arabic coffees, and a limited—but delicious—breakfast and lunch menu.
 Try zeit u zaatar and labneh, a traditional Arabic breakfast of strained yogurt, olives, olive oil, and spices, served with warm bread.
-Andala describes itself as a place “where America meets the old city of Jerusalem, where history and politics, art and culture are served with the authentic tastes of Palestine.”

 Pandemonium Books & Games